RobertDurfee/FirstInFirstOutCache/README.md

 # Circular Cache
-A fixed-size cache for contiguous, variable-length arrays with FIFO replacement and static allocation.
+A fixed-size cache for contiguous, variable-length arrays with first-in, first-out replacement and static allocation.